 Judi retired from her work with Alberta Health Services in 2014 where she provided leadership for the Volunteer Resources department for 28 years.
 A new chapter in her life and more time for her family and for Rotary!

-This is Chris’ 10th year on the Dragon Boat Committee and has all the t-shirts to prove it!
+Chris has been on the Dragon Boat Committee since 2004 and has all the t-shirts to prove it!
 She has been Treasurer, Chair, Secretary, and Site Manager, and helped at the equipment trailer for practices for several years.
 She has seen the festival grow from the initial 16 teams to over 65 teams.
 She has also seen the festival grow from local and southern Alberta teams, to inter-provincial with teams from Saskatchewan and British Columbia, and now International with a team from Montana.
 Chris enjoys the excitement and fellowship of the Festival but does not care to get wet.
 Chris is a member of the Rotary Club of Lethbridge East and is proud of the work that Rotary does both locally and internationally with the proceeds raised by the festival.

 Karen started out with the City of Lethbridge Dragn’ R Butz crew in the first year of the festival, 2002, and then paddled with them again in the 2003 festival.
 Finding a new passion for the sport, Karen was instrumental in starting Team ID just after the 2003 festival in hopes of paddling through a longer season and travelling to other festivals.
 She has paddled in Kelowna, Regina, Calgary, Edmonton, and Elkwater.
 Karen was assistant coach of Team ID for the 2007 and 2008 seasons.
 In 2008, the Rotary Festival decided to “beef up” the training provided to the festival teams and asked Karen to be one of the festival Head Coaches.
 Karen has completed the Level A of the National Coaching Certification Program in 2008, and obtained Dragon Boat Canada Level One Coaching Certification in 2010.
 She has taken Dragon Boat Canada Officiating Level One in 2010, Critical Eye Coaching sessions, and several paddling technique workshops.
 Karen attended the Water’s Edge Dragon Boat Conference in Vancouver in April 2009 & 2010, and Dragon Boat Canada conferences in Toronto 2012 and Montreal 2013.
 Karen has officiated in Lethbridge, Edmonton, Vancouver and Regina.
 Karen has been the race chair of the ATB Financial Lethbridge Rotary Dragon Boat Festival since 2010.